-To proceed to the actual policy definition in the APPEL subset of STPOWLA, we need to attach each of these informal descriptions to the tasks they affect, and make precise, for each task, type and SLA of the services.
+To proceed to the actual APPEL policy definition in STPOWLA, we need to attach each of these informal descriptions to the tasks they affect, and make precise, for each task, type and SLA of the services.
 The first step is to define task and workflow attributes, and SLA dimensions.
 We focus our attention on those attributes needed to define the policies: